-- Record of excellence in service to the department, school, and university. - Examples of promoting diversity and inclusion within SoC and Northwestern to improve recruitment, retention, and success of diverse populations of students. - Professional recognition at the state or national level for accomplishments that demonstrate potential for developing national prominence in their fields.
+- Record of excellence in service to the department, school, and university. - Examples of promoting community and belonging within SoC and Northwestern to improve recruitment, retention, and success of student populations. - Professional recognition at the state or national level for accomplishments that demonstrate potential for developing national prominence in their fields.